feather-design-system/feather-design-system/docs/Components/Input/README.md

 ## Usage

 Inputs can be used as a singular object in a layout, or they can be paired together to form a “field-set” where information is closely related.
-For example, a field-set might include an Input for ‘first name’ and an Input for ‘last name.’
+For example, a field set might include an Input for ‘first name’ and an Input for ‘last name.’

 **Label Guidelines:**